 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The general and special education funds, nonmajor special revenue funds, and agency fund combining schedules as listed as other supplementary information in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The general and special education funds, nonmajor governmental funds, and nonmajor special revenue funds combining schedules as listed as other supplementary information in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The schedules of charter school authorizer operating costs are required by the Wisconsin Department of Public Instruction.
 The schedules of expenditures of federal and state awards are presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Guidance Requirements, Cost Principles, and Audit Requirements for Federal Awards, and the State Single Audit Guidelines, and are also not a required part of the basic financial statements.

-The general and special education funds, nonmajor governmental funds, nonmajor special revenue funds, and agency funds combining schedules, the schedules of charter school authorizer operating costs, and the schedules of expenditures of federal and state awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The general and special education funds, nonmajor governmental funds, and nonmajor special revenue funds combining schedules, the schedules of charter school authorizer operating costs, and the schedules of expenditures of federal and state awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the general and special education funds, nonmajor special revenue funds, and agency funds combining schedules, schedules of charter school authorizer operating costs, and the schedules of expenditures of federal and state awards are fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements as a whole.